 Sri Siddhivinayak Temple

-At a distance of 10 km from Mumbai Chhatrapati Shivaji Terminus, Sri Siddhivinayak Temple is a famous Hindu Temple located at Prabhadevi in Mumbai.
-It is one of the richest temples in Mumbai and also one of the popular Mumbai places to visit.
+At a distance of 10 km from Mumbai Chhatrapati Shivaji Terminus, Sri Siddhivinayak Temple is a famous Hindu Temple located at Prabhadevi locality of Mumbai.
+It is one of the richest pilgrimage in Maharashtra, and also one of the popular places to visit in Mumbai.

-Siddhivinayak Temple is dedicated to Lord Ganesh and the temple was originally built by Laxman Vithu and Deubai Patil on 19 November 1801 AD.
+Siddhivinayak Temple is dedicated to Lord Ganesh and is among the must include places in Mumbai Darshan Packages.
+The temple was originally built by Laxman Vithu and Deubai Patil on 19 November 1801 AD.
 The temple then was a small structure housing the black stone idol of Sri Siddhivinayak, which is 2 feet 6 inches high and 2 feet wide.
 The outstanding feature of this idol is the tilt of the trunk to the right side.
-The idol has four hands (Chaturbhuj), which contains a lotus in upper right, a small axe in upper left, holy beads in the lower right and a bowl full of Modaks in the lower left.
-Flanking the deity on both sides are Riddhi & Siddhi, two wives of Ganesh, who are the Goddess of 'success' and 'prosperity'.
+The idol has four hands (Chaturbhuj), which contains a lotus in the upper right, a small axe in the upper left, holy beads in the lower right, and a bowl full of Modaks in the lower left.
+Flanking the deity on both sides are Riddhi & Siddhi, two wives of Ganesh, who are the Goddess of 'success' and 'prosperity.
 Etched on the forehead of the deity is an eye, which resembles the third eye of Lord Shiva.

-The old temple had an ancient architectural style, consisting of a hall, a sanctum sanctorum, some free open space, the temple's administrative office to the right and a water tank in the front.
-Now, the temple has been built into unique multiangular six storeyed structure with a central gold plated dome.
-The temples renovation commenced in 1990 and took around 3 years with an expense of Rupees 3 crore.
+The old temple had an ancient architectural style, consisting of a hall, a sanctum sanctorum, some free open space, the temple's administrative office to the right, and a water tank in the front.
+Now, the temple has been built into a unique multiangular six-storeyed structure with a central gold-plated dome.
+The temple's renovation commenced in 1990 and took around 3 years with an expense of Rupees 3 crore.
 Marble and pink granite were used for the construction of the temple.

 Timings: 5.30 AM to 10 PM